Cyfrin/Updraft/courses/full-stack/2-html-ts-buy-me-a-coffee/11-local-node/+page.md

 ## Why Testing on Live Blockchains is Problematic

 When developing decentralized applications (DApps), especially the front-end interface, you need to test interactions with your smart contracts.
-Imagine interacting with a simple "Buy Me a Coffee" DApp.
+Imagine interacting with a simple "Buy Me a Coffee" dApp.
 You connect your wallet (like MetaMask), enter an amount (say, 1 ETH), and click "Buy Coffee".

 If your wallet is connected to a live network like Ethereum Mainnet, you might immediately encounter an error in your browser's developer console, such as: